The fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control.

-Society has made a big deal about “random” acts of “kindness,” like paying for someone’s coffee in a drive through.
-I’m not sure whether this kind of random act classified as kindness or as just nice.
+Society has made a big deal about “random” acts of “kindness,” like paying for someone’s coffee in a drive-thru.
+I’m not sure whether this kind of random act classifies as kindness or as just nice.
 Because kindness is a Christian virtue, acts of kindness should be “intentional” to those around you, whether in your family or in your school or church.

 There are an endless number of small acts of kindness:

 1. A sincere greeting